Skip to main content

 WantedBy=multi-user.target

-Pay close attention to the following fields:
+Pay attention to the highlighted areas:

 sudo systemctl daemon-reload